IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 ## Changing host connectivity

-To be able to identify new host connectivity, when the host connectivity type on the storage system needs to be changed, use the following procedure:
+When node connectivity changes take place, use the following procedure to redefine host connectivity:

 1. Undeploy the CSI node pod from the relevant node that the `HostDefinition` is a part of.
 2. Verify that all `HostDefinition` instances of the node are deleted.